DehaiZhao/Seenomaly/README.md

 We can see that synthetic data has the same visual effect complexity with real-world data, and it is actually not easy data, which means synthetic data can evaluate our model.

 ## How to use

+Note: This software is tested on tensorflow 1.13 with cuda 9.0 on Titan Xp GPU.

 ### Data

 1. Download [Rico animation dataset](https://storage.googleapis.com/crowdstf-rico-uiuc-4540/rico_dataset_v0.1/animations.tar.gz) and [Rico interaction traces dataset](https://storage.googleapis.com/crowdstf-rico-uiuc-4540/rico_dataset_v0.1/traces.tar.gz)